denodrivers/postgres/docs/README.md

 - host: If host is not specified in the url, this will be taken instead
 - password: If password is not specified in the url, this will be taken instead
 - port: If port is not specified in the url, this will be taken instead
+- options: This parameter can be used by other database engines usable through the Postgres protocol (such as Cockroachdb for example) to send additional values for connection (ej: options=--cluster=your_cluster_name)
 - sslmode: Allows you to specify the tls configuration for your client, the allowed values are the following:
   - disable: Skip TLS connection altogether